db2003/21BCE5876_ML/README.md

    ```

 2. **Docker Compose Setup**:
-   If you are using **Redis** for caching, Docker Compose makes it easy to define and run the Redis service alongside the application.
+   This Project uses **Redis** for caching, Docker Compose makes it easy to define and run the Redis service alongside the application.

    Create a `docker-compose.yml` file: